da Vinci® Surgery - Coronary Bypass (Revascularization) Surgery

 Why da Vinci Surgery?

-As a result of da Vinci technology, da Vinci Coronary Bypass Surgery offers the following potential benefits over traditional open heart surgery:
+Clinical data suggests da Vinci Coronary Bypass Surgery offers the following potential benefits:

-- Less time in intensive care unit (ICU)1
+- Short time in intensive care unit (ICU)1

 - Small incisions for minimal scarring